mariancraciun1983/ansible-redis-ha/README.md

 For more advanced/larger backups `rdiff-backup` could be a better candidate.

 ## Testing

-Molecule with docker is being used.
+Molecule with docker is being used with 2 scenarios:
+ - default - non-pacemaker
+ - corosync/pacemaker based

 Running the tests:
 ```bash